cedadev/jasmin-workshop/exercises/ex01/README.md

 ### Cheat Sheet

-> **_NOTE:_**  Please make sure you have read all the information in [exercise 0](../ex00), in particular the recommendation to use a precomfigured training account, and the reasons why.
+> **_NOTE:_**  Please make sure you have read all the information in [exercise 0](../ex00), in particular the recommendation to use a preconfigured training account, and the reasons why.
 If you are using your **own** account, outside of one of our organised training events, you will need to have completed these steps yourself: [start here](https://help.jasmin.ac.uk/article/185-generate-ssh-key-pair), but not all the steps can be done temporarily for a workshop event.

 1. Connect to a `login` server using a terminal client